-The Supplemental Nutrition Assistance Program (SNAP), formerly food stamps, is a federal program that affords qualifying individuals the ability to purchase food using a Benefit Security Card.
+The Supplemental Nutrition Assistance Program (SNAP), formerly known as Food Stamps, is a federal program that supplements families’ food budgets and allows those who qualify to buy food using a Benefit Security Card.
 The program provides nutrition for those who have a need.
-Stay up-to-date and in touch with us by following our SNAP Facebook page!

-If you would like to apply for SNAP benefits, please visit your local Department of Human Services (DHS) office.
-Upon receipt of your application, the DHS office will mail you an appointment time.
+You can apply for SNAP benefits online here, or you can visit your local Department of Human Services (DHS) office.
+Once DHS receives your application, they will contact you with an appointment time.
 You must attend this appointment and bring all requested documentation to the appointment.
-Failure to do so, will delay the application process.

-What to Carry With You to the Interview
+What to bring with you to the interview

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.